VR-25/acc/README.md

 Battery level must be below pause_capacity.
 Once booted, one can run `acc --uninstall` (or `acc -U`) to remove ACC.

-From recovery, you can flash `/sdcard/Download/acc/acc-uninstaller.zip` or run `mount /system; /data/adb/acc/uninstall.sh`.
+From recovery, one can flash `/sdcard/Download/acc/acc-uninstaller.zip` or run `mount /system; /data/adb/acc/uninstall.sh`.

 ### Charging Switch